 Moving north along the Journey to The Plains, we find the Afro-American Historical Association of Fauquier County , located on Route 55 Perhaps better known for its genealogical resource center and educational programs, the organization also features a marvelous exhibit space on local, regional and national African American history.
 Following footprints painted onto the floor, you begin in Africa in the 1600s and finish in the 1960s at lunch counters and public rallies.
 Along the way are newspaper articles, paintings, photographs and artifacts that turns you from detached observer of history into a neighbor of local families who still reside in the area.
 I liken this museum to a small theater company, short on funding but not on a commitment to good story telling.
 It is a treasure.
 While you’re there pick up a driving tour to African American churches in Fauquier County.

-Thanks to a cleverly crafted African American Heritage walking tour of Leesburg, anyone can enjoy a walk through this scenic Piedmont town and come away with an episodic understanding civil rights in America.
-Like all walking tours, this one takes you to cemeteries, streetscapes and buildings which are viewed nearly entirely from the exterior.
+Thanks to a cleverly crafted African American Heritage walking tour of Leesburg, anyone can enjoy a walk through this scenic Piedmont town and come away with an episodic understanding of civil rights in America.
+Like all walking tours, this one takes you to cemeteries, streetscapes, and buildings which are viewed nearly entirely from the exterior.
 The narrative is downright good story-telling.

 Take the Loudoun County Courthouse.
 This is where famed Civil Rights lawyer Charles Houston, assisted by young litigator Thurgood Marshall, successfully made the case that separate but equal was far from equal.
-His appearance did not end segregated schools in Loudoun, but did lead to the establishment and construction of an African American high school in Loudoun, enabling black children to leave dilapidated one-room schools that lacked running water or heat.
+His appearance did not end segregated schools in Loudoun but did lead to the establishment and construction of an African American high school in Loudoun, enabling black children to leave dilapidated one-room schools that lacked running water or heat.

 Another stop is the Tally-Ho Theater.
-Today it is still a charming in-town movie house with popular coffee house attached.
-It’s in this tour to remind that only a generation ago, black people were restricted to the balcony.
+Today it is still a charming in-town movie house with a popular coffee house attached.
+It’s on this tour to remind that only a generation ago, black people were restricted to the balcony.
 In 1965, a few black movie-goers decided to move downstairs.
 They were not challenged, and the segregationist practice evaporated.